cultpenguin/mGstat/Readme.md

 These codes will therefore not win any speed competition, but allow easy hackable code.

 ### Native Kriging
-Simple kriging, ordinary kriging and Universial/Kriging with a trend are available.
-All methods support data observations in ND-space.
-Thus, for example Time-Space kriging can be used.
+* Kriging: Simple kriging, ordinary kriging and Universial/Kriging (krig.m) with a trend are available, and support 1D/2D/3D/ND.
 Synthetic semivariogram can be calculated using both GSLIB and GSTAT syntax.
+* Semivariogram: Experimental semivariograms can be calculated from data observations.
+Synthetic semivariogram can be calculated using both GSLIB and GSTAT syntax.
 Experimental semivariograms can be calculated from data observations.
+* Simulation: Sequential Gaussian Simulation (sgsim.m), LU simulation (lusim.m), Direct Sequential Simulation (dssim.m), FFT Moving Averate (fft-ma.m)

-[..more in the manual](doc/chapKriging.md)
+* Normal Score: forward and inverse normal score (nscore.m, inscore.m) [..more in the manual](doc/chapKriging.md)

 ## Native Multiple Point Statistics - MPS
 * ENESIM
 * Direct Sampling
 * SNESIM (tree)
 * SNESIM (list)

-Synthetic semivariogram can be calculated using both GSLIB and GSTAT syntax.
-Experimental semivariograms can be calculated from data observations.

 [.. more info in the manual][..more in the manual](doc/chapMPS.md)